ROCm/omniperf/docs/tutorial/includes/instructions-per-cycle-and-utilizations.rst

 of 5 instructions per cycle (discussed in the :ref:`scheduler <desc-scheduler>` section).
 How can this be?

-Recall that Layla’s slides say “no functional unit” for the internal instructions.
+Recall that :gcn-crash-course:`27` say “no functional unit” for the internal instructions.
 This removes the limitation on the IPC.
 If we are *only* issuing internal instructions, we are not issuing to any execution units!
-However, workloads such as these are almost *entirely* artificial (i.e., repeatedly issuing internal instructions almost exclusively).
+However, workloads such as these are almost *entirely* artificial (that is, repeatedly issuing internal instructions almost exclusively).
 In practice, a maximum of IPC of 5 is expected in almost all cases.

-Secondly, we note that our “Issued” IPC (**11.2.1**) is still identical to one here.
+Secondly, note that our “Issued” IPC (**11.2.1**) is still identical to the one here.
 Again, this has to do with the details of “internal” instructions.
 Recall in our :ref:`previous example <issued-ipc>` we defined this metric as explicitly excluding internal instruction counts.
-The logical question then is, ‘what *is* this metric counting in our ``s_nop`` kernel?’
+The logical question then is, "what *is* this metric counting in our ``s_nop`` kernel?"

 The generated assembly looks something like: